pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Note: Do not enclose the text in quotes.

-1. For PKS deployments, you must ensure that the Pega metrics server is disabled in the metrics-server section of this *addon* values.yaml file, since PKS deployments use the PKS metrics server
+1. For GKE or PKS deployments, you must ensure that the Pega metrics server is disabled in the metrics-server section of this *addon* values.yaml file, since PKS deployments use the PKS metrics server